avnes/k0s-vm/README.md

-# k0s-vm
+# odin-vm

 My implementation of the terraform-libvirt-vm repository.

 State is being saved to <https://app.terraform.io/>

-Remember to edit k0s-vm workspace on <https://app.terraform.io/> and set Execution Mode = Local.
+Remember to edit odin-vm workspace on <https://app.terraform.io/> and set Execution Mode = Local.

 ## Usage